GinvLab/InverseAlgos.jl/README.md

 > [!WARNING]
 > **Work in progress!**

 Probabilistic and deterministic inverse algorithms for geophysical problems and beyond.
+This package can be used in combination with the other packages addressing geophysical problems as part of [G⁻¹Lab](https://github.com/GinvLab).

 `InverseAlgos` is an unbrella package currently including three sub-modules:
 - `Samplers`: (Hamiltonian) Monte Carlo sampling algorithms (formerly part of HMCLab)